Balanoplis serrata Raf.

 Castanopsis cuspidata is an evergreen tree that can grow up to 25 metres tall.
 The straight, cylindrical bole can be 60 - 70cm in diameter.

 The tree is harvested from the wild for local use as a food, and probably also for its wood.
+It is sometimes grown as an ornamental, where it can also be used to provide shade and shelter[

 E. Asia - central and southern Japan, Korea.